 Laws regarding concealed and open carry can be found the Texas Penal Code Sec.
 46.02.
 Signs that meet the required language and size can be purchased on numerous retail websites.
 Texas Penal Code 30.06 and 30.07 provide detailed information pertaining to sign-age.

 The City of Watauga has a noise ordinance found in Chapter 26 of the Code of Ordinances that prohibits noises considered unreasonable, loud or disturbing.

 A permit is required for a garage sale.
-A garage sale permit can be acquired on the first floor of the Water Tower.
-Permits should be purchased at least 12 hours in advance of the sale and cost $8.00.
+A garage sale permit can be acquired at the Watauga Police Department.
+Permits should be purchased at least 12 hours in advance of the sale and cost $5.00.